 - Develop written content such as blogs, case studies and recommended reading lists

-- Engage in ALIGN’s discussion forums and webinars
+- Engage in ALIGN’s webinars and events

 - Provide news on gender norms research, programming and funding for ALIGN newsletters